Xe/site/blog/2022-media.markdown

 This show was okay.
-I really didn't like how the elves spoke the wrong language (it's like going around Rome and having casual conversations in liturgical Latin), they should be speaking Sinadrin, not Quenya.
-They adapted things from a few paragraphs at the end of the Simarillion, and oh god it shows.
+I really didn't like how the elves spoke the wrong language (it's like going around Rome and having casual conversations in liturgical Latin), they should be speaking Sindarin, not Quenya.
+They adapted things from a few paragraphs at the end of the Silmarillion, and oh god it shows.

-They really made a mistake not starting out as _strong_ as possible, but they were trying to literary style of Toliken's subtle worldbuilding feeding into the plot feeding into the worldbuilding.
+They really made a mistake not starting out as _strong_ as possible, but they were trying to literary style of Tolkien's subtle worldbuilding feeding into the plot feeding into the worldbuilding.
 This works _great_ in printed media but not really in a TV series where they only have 15 hours to get across the vision.